Where to grow

-Rhododendrons and Azaleas benefit from an application of acid fertilizers in the spring such as CIL Rhododendron, Azelea and Camillia Food 4-12-8.
+Rhododendrons and azaleas benefit from an application of acid fertilizers in the spring such as CIL Rhododendron, Azalea and Camillia Food 4-12-8.
 Do not over feed and do not fertilize after June 30.

 Do not use aluminum sulphate to acidify the soil.
-Ordinary sulphur or ammonium sulphate is appropriate such as Nutrite Soil Acidifier Elemental Sulfur.
+Ordinary sulphur or ammonium sulphate is appropriate.
 A small amount of sulphur should be added to the soil each year to keep the soil acidic.

 Pruning is seldom required for your azaleas and rhododendrons.
 To increase bloom, you should deadhead the plants and pinch the tips of the new growth in June.

 Companion plants that like the same conditions: heaths and heather, mountain laurel, leucothoe, bog rosemary, pieris, bearberry and blueberries.

 Deadhead rhododendrons by breaking off spent flowers.